MetaBorgCube/deep-conflicts-in-the-wild/README.md

 # Experiment

 Below, we describe how the experiment is organized, considering the content of the paper.
 We also provide instructions for running the experiment and visualizing the data.
 Finally, we describe how it can be extended.
-All directories presented in this section are relative to the directory `/home/artefact/deep-conflicts-in-the-wild` in the VM, which is also stored in a global variable `$BASE_DIR` for convenience.
+All directories presented in this section are relative to the directory `/home/artefact/deep-conflicts-in-the-wild` in the VM.

 ## Organization